‘General Hospital’ Speculations: Nelle’s Demise May Be At Hand & The List Of Possible Suspects Is Growing

-Nelle Benson has wreaked havoc in many people’s lives in Port Charles and General Hospital has just given strong indications that it may finally catch up to her.
-Fans are wondering if there will eventually be a murder mystery to solve soon.
-Monday’s episode provided plenty of hints that has given them reason to believe that Nelle’s demise is coming.
+Nelle Benson has wreaked havoc in many people’s lives in Port Charles, and General Hospital has just given strong indications that it may finally catch up to her.
+Fans are wondering if there will be a murder mystery to solve soon.
+Monday’s episode provided plenty of hints that have given them reason to believe that Nelle’s demise is coming.

-The General Hospital villain has thrown Brad under the bus saying that he was the one who stole her baby.
+The General Hospital villain has thrown Brad under the bus, saying that he was the one who stole her baby.
 Spoilers have teased that she will go free soon, but that may turn out not to be a good thing for her.
-On Tuesday, Carly will be paying a visit with Nelle while she is still behind bars.
+On Tuesday, Carly will be paying a visit to Nelle while she is still behind bars.
 According to spoilers from SheKnows Soaps, Michael’s mother will be giving his ex a stern warning.
 Carly is clearly out to stop Nelle for good, as she told Sonny.
 She will also warn Nelle that if the legal system fails to stop her, then she will.

-Sonny had told his wife that she needs to let Michael decide how to deal with Nelle.
+Sonny had told his wife that she needed to let Michael decide how to deal with Nelle.
 Of course, she won’t listen, but Michael may be stepping up to the plate in order to protect his son.
 It looks like he is willing to do whatever it takes to make sure that she doesn’t ever get to Wiley again.
 He mentioned on Monday’s General Hospital that he would be willing to stop her for good if he had to.
 Then there is Jason who told Michael that he could “take care of Nelle” for him as well.

 These indicators seem to suggest that Nelle better watch her back if and when she gets set free.
-The threats are coming in fast and furious against her and that means danger for Nelle Benson.
+The threats are coming in fast and furious against her, and that means danger for Nelle Benson.

 Brad's underwater and Julian might be the only person willing to help him… for a price.
 Will he accept the terms?#GH is brand-new and starts RIGHT NOW on ABC! @parryshen pic.twitter.com/40jttKuucg